ansys/ansys-tools-common/doc/source/getting_started/index.rst

 Getting started
 ===============

-This section describes how to install theAnsys tools common in user mode and quickly begin using it.
-If you are interested in contributing to theAnsys tools common, see :ref:`contribute` for information on installing in developer mode.
+This section describes how to install Ansys Common Tools in user mode.
+If you are interested in contributing to Ansys Common Tools, see :ref:`contribute` for information on installing in developer mode.

 Installation
 ------------

-To use `pip <https://pypi.org/project/pip/>`_ to install the Ansys tools common project, run this command:
+To use `pip <https://pypi.org/project/pip/>`_ to install Ansys Common Tools, run this command:

 .. code:: bash